kwesinavilot/reprompt-ext/README.md

 - **Prompt Execution:** Run prompts with Sonar and view responses in a formatted webview.
 - **Generate Examples:** Generate examples for your prompts to improve accuracy.
 - **Prompt Statistics:** View transformation statistics for original vs. transformed length, expansion ratio, processing time, and summary of changes.
+- **Prompt Scoring:** Reprompt assigns a dynamic Prompt Quality Score, giving you real-time feedback on how strong your prompt is across multiple dimensions; clarity, specificity, context fit and output targeting.
+This helps you iterate fast, write with intent, and debug vague or bloated prompts before running them.
 - **Sonar Model Selection:** Choose from multiple Sonar models (`sonar`, `sonar-pro`, `sonar-deep-research`, `sonar-reasoning`, `sonar-reasoning-pro`, `r1-1776`) to match your use case.
 - **Search Context Size Control:** Select how much web context is retrieved (`low`, `medium`, `high`) to balance cost and answer depth.
 - **Rich Markdown Rendering:** Sonar responses are displayed with headings, lists, code blocks (with copy button), and clickable links for a beautiful, readable experience.